 Industrial exoskeletons can either be powered or passive.

-To learn more about the role of exoskeleton technologies in Industry 4.0 applications, read our blog post, An Exciting Future For Exoskeletons.
+To learn more about the role of exoskeleton technologies in Industry 4.0 applications and their revenue forecasts, read our blog post, An Exciting Future For Exoskeletons.

 Manufacturing Technology #8: Manufacturing Execution Systems